Print

 10. Put a wire rack on top of a sheet pan and put your cooked chicken there.

 11. Time to assemble and eat your sliders!
-Condiments are for you to choose.
-Mayo, cole slaw – whatever floats your boat.
+Condiments are up to you.
+Use all your favorites.
+Mayo, cole slaw, hot sauce - whatever.
 I prefer pickles only.
 Serve with chips or make a simple batch of homemade French fries.

 Notes